Have you ever heard of a chicken that lays green eggs? It’s quite fascinating! The view of a green egg can be rather strange and intriguing.

 FAQs

-Green eggs are usually laid by chickens that come from hybrid egg-laying breeds.
+Chickens from hybrid egg-laying breeds typically lay green eggs.
 These hybrids have a specific anatomy that allows them to lay eggs with a unique color.

 Are green eggs safe to eat?